chutrunganh/Project2-Research-and-Deploy-Suricata-IDS/Appendix/Setup static IP on Ubuntu Server.md

 ```
 Then type `exit` to exit the SSH session, restart the virtual machine, and SSH back to the server using the new static IP address

-Incase you meet this warning when SSH back to the server:
+In case you meet this warning when SSH back to the server:

 ```plaintext
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 @    WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!     @
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 ```
-Fix by removing old key:
+Fix this by removing the old key:

 ```bash
 ssh-keygen -R 192.168.81.10